 Formally, advisors monitor students’ welfare and academic progress, serve as the chief channel of communication between school and family, approve course selections and travel plans, and, if needed, take an active role in disciplinary matters as the student’s advocate.

-Each student’s weekday morning begins with advisor contact, either in a 20-minute small-group meeting on Monday, Wednesday, or Thursday, or sitting with and touching base at the all-school assemblies held on Tuesday and Friday.
+Each student’s weekday morning begins with advisor contact, either in 20-minute small-group meetings on Tuesday, Wednesday, and Thursday, or sitting with, and touching base at, the all-school assemblies held on Monday and Friday.
 Most weeks, advisors receive academic reports called comment cards from classroom teachers to be reviewed with their advisees.

 The Comment Card

 At Lawrence, students receive written progress reports almost weekly from each of their teachers.
 Advisors review and distribute the comment cards on most Wednesday mornings at advisee meetings.
 The comment card provides constructive criticism, advice, and specific pointers on how to improve academic performance.
 It also gives advisors insight into patterns or changes in a student’s attitude or behavior that could be the first sign of a problem.
 It is commonplace to have a written comment from a teacher spark a one-on-one session between advisor and advisee, a faculty room conversation with the teacher in question, or a phone call home to the student’s parents.
 Frequently, these interventions are enough to nip a potential problem in the bud or clear up misunderstandings.
 The comment card also provides encouragement and reinforcement for the student who is excelling or putting forth tremendous effort.
 "The weekly comment cards help a lot," says one student from Gary, Indiana.
 "Teachers evaluate your effort as well as your class work, and that’s feedback.
 At a school like this, that’s what you need."